BTS: Return from military, Arirang and 2026–2027 world tour

-The group reunited publicly for the first time on a Weverse live on July 1.
-In the livestream, they confirmed they were preparing a new album for early 2026, their first since Proof in 2022, alongside a new world tour.
-On November 1, Jimin confirmed that all of the tracks for the new album were completed and ready for release in the Spring to accompany the group's planned tour.
+The group reunited publicly for the first time on a Weverse live on July 1, 2025, in which they confirmed they were preparing a new album for early 2026, their first since Proof in 2022, alongside a new world tour.
+On January 1, 2026, it was announced that the new album would be released on March 20; the title, Arirang, was revealed two weeks later.
+In the meantime, the group announced their 2026–2027 world tour, with concerts around the globe and an expected revenue stream estimated at over one billion dollars USD for the concerts and new album.